nawawi/klish/doc/klish.md

 This field controls the access rights for the COMMAND.
 If the access is denied then the user can't use command.
 Generally the content of this field is arbitrary.
 It means that the real function that controls permissions can be set by [HOOK] tag.
 By default (builtin function) the "access" field contain the list of UNIX groups to grant access to.
 The groups are separated by ":" symbol.
 If access field is not defined the access is granted.

 ### \[args\] {#COMMAND_args}
+The value of this optional attribute specifies the name of a variable.
+This variable will contain all that is left over after processing all PARAMs.
+If this field is present the attribute args_help must also be present.
+If this field is not present it is not  possible to enter additional arguments.

 ### \[args_help\] {#COMMAND_args_help}
+The help string for the additional arguments.

 ### \[escape_chars\] {#COMMAND_escape_chars}